dragontamer/AESRand/README.md

 4. Instruction level parallelism (ILP) -- Modern processors can execute instructions in parallel if they are NOT dependent on each other.
 The "Simple Counter + Mixer" design from pcg-random.org lends itself very well to ILP.
-I designed the AESRand "counter" to have the absolute minimum 1-cycle of latency per iteration.
-While the "mixer" executes in parallel: all XMM / 128-bit SIMD instructions I use have a throughput of 1-per-cycle or faster.
-In effect, this AES-RNG code is designed to theoretically pump out a 256-bit result every cycle (A hypothetical future CPU could feasibly run this code steady-state at 256-bits per-cycle)
+I designed the AESRand "counter" to potentially have the absolute minimum 1-cycle of latency per iteration.
+After all, the "counter" is just a single SIMD add instruction.
+The "mixer" executes in parallel through the magic of ILP.
+All instructions in the mixer design have a throughput of 1-per-cycle.

 5. Full invertibility -- http://www.burtleburtle.net/bob/hash/doobs.html The JOAAT hash has a concept of a "bit funnel", which is a BAD thing for hashes.
 If you provably have full-invertibility, it means you